 Q: Do all pepper mills have adjustable coarseness settings?

 A: Some pepper mills simply deliver ground pepper at a fixed level of coarseness.
 However, these days the better devices allow you to adjust how fine or coarse the grind will be.
-Some recipes state that the pepper should be fine ground whilst others require a course grind.
+Some recipes state that the pepper should be fine ground whilst others require a coarse grind.
 Of course, this is also a matter of personal preference.

 Some pepper mills will have up to six settings of coarseness.
 The pepper mills that have clear markings to indicate which setting they are on are easiest for the user.
 Without the marked settings, there may be a variation in grind size but it will not be very consistent.

 Q: How do I clean a pepper mill?

 A: The manufacturer will give specific instructions on how the peppermill should be cleaned.
 The exterior is usually cleaned using a soft, dry cloth.
 If the inside needs to be cleaned, this should be done using a special brush.
 Pepper mills should never be submerged in water or put in the dishwasher.